 Morden Park was formerly a deer park within the Morden Hall estate.
 In the C18th part of the manor lands were leased to John Ewart who built a house here called Morden Park.
 In 1768 Richard Garth, in partnership with the London merchant and distiller John Ewart, procured a private act of Parliament permitting the creation of the Morden Park estate.
 The double-fronted Morden Park House was built immediately afterwards as a retreat for the Ewart family.

 Morden Park House was built for John Ewart in 1770 and is now Grade II listed.
 It is a medium-sized, double-fronted brick house, consisting of two storeys at the front and sides, surmounted by a stone cornice and brick parapet.
 At the rear, parts are of three storeys.

-The Sheridan Room is a charming room, recently redecorated in green and cream, provides an intimate setting for any ceremony.
+The Sheridan Room is a charming room, recently redecorated in elegant white and silver, that provides an intimate setting for any ceremony.
 The French windows open directly onto the park – ideal for photographs under the magnificent trees, which also provide an inviting canopy on hot summer days.
 Alternatively The Sheridan Room seats 20 guests but you may invite up to 30 to join you on your special day.